mtgagliano/mtgagliano.github.io/_posts/2018-03-25-learning-by-building.md

 ![Matt Gagliano hosts a web development workshop at UConn Stamford]({{ site.baseurl }}/assets/img/posts/learning-by-building/day-1.jpg "Matt Gagliano Hosting Web Development Workshop")

 Each project began with an idea, a vision for what we wanted to build.
 We almost always didn’t fully know how to do it, but we knew what we wanted.
-And that goal or vision was the driving force of our education and exploration.
+And that goal or vision was the motivation for our education and exploration.

 The best and fastest way to learn anything seems to be to simply (or not-so) learn by building, and using the multitude of awesome resources online to slowly work towards creating your vision, version by version.